-Zadar captivated us with its beauty and charm.
+Zadar will captivate you with its beauty and charm.
 From exploring the historic landmarks in this Croatian coastal city to strolling the pretty streets and the beautiful waterfront, there are so many wonderful things to do in Zadar!

 We spent one long and active day taking in the many sights in Zadar, and wished we had allocated a couple more days to just relax and savor beautiful Old Town Zadar.

 Zadar is the second largest city in Dalmatia, the coastal region of Croatia.
 It is also one of the oldest cities in Croatia, with a long and rich history.

-With beautiful Romanesque architecture, a picturesque location on the Adriatic Sea, and a lively Old Town, Zadar will charm you.
+With beautiful Romanesque architecture, a picturesque location on the Adriatic Sea, and a lively Old Town, Zadar is well worth visiting.

 THE BEST THINGS TO DO IN ZADAR